lucysrausch/pollin-lcd-dpi/README.md

 8. SSH to your Pi, connected as a network device:
     >ssh pi@raspberrypi.local

-9. Expand the filesystem using the raspyi tool
+9. Expand the filesystem using the raspi tool
     >sudo raspi-config

 10. On your Pi, install and download few tools.
 Make sure to share internet with your Pi:
     >sudo apt-get install device-tree-compiler<br/>
     >wget https://raw.githubusercontent.com/NiklasFauth/pollin-lcd-dpi/master/pollin-dt-blob.dts

-11. Creat a device-tree file that enables all the required GPIOs:
+11. Create a device-tree file that enables all the required GPIOs:
     >sudo dtc -I dts -O dtb -o /boot/dt-blob.bin pollin-dt-blob.dts

 12. Reboot.